outofcoffee/corebot/README.md

 > Note: typically you will specify the username and password for accessing a Jenkins instance.
 The token approach is rarely used and can be omitted.

-### Tuning variables
+### Advanced variables

-Advanced variables to tune performance:
+Advanced variables to tune behaviour and performance:

     CACHE_EXPIRY="60"